VirtuosArs/Neighborhood_Map_ARS/README.md

 # ARS Neighborhood Map App

 This is a single page application featuring a map with hotels near Matunga, Mumbai.
 Clicking on the specific marker the user will get details of the restaurant or hotel via FoursquareAPI.
-Also the Search functionality is powered by the Google Maps API which allows the user to search any places around the world.

 ## Getting Started